dozzes/open-pic/README.md

 open-pic
 ========

-open-pic is a 3D particle-in-cell code fo collisionless plasma simulation.
+open-pic is a 3D [Particle-In-Cell (PIC) code](https://en.wikipedia.org/wiki/Particle-in-cell) for collisionless plasma simulation.
 Depends on luabind and boost libraries.